NewbySlime/AsciiArt-cpp/README.md

 # AsciiArt-cpp
 Just a little side project that I make after getting inspired by a youtuber.
 This program name already says itself, making a Ascii Art from an image (and possibly animated ones and videos if I feel like continuing it).
-If DirectShow still can use own class, I might already finished the code for videos.
+If DirectShow still can use user own class, I might already finished the code for videos.

 ## Inspired by
 https://www.youtube.com/watch?v=55iwMYv8tGI